zlatkomarcok/AspNetCore-WishList/README.md

 		- [ ] Create Home Views
 			- [ ] Create a Generic Welcome View
 				- Create a new view `Index` in the `WishList/Views/Home` folder. (you will need to make some of these folders)
-				- The `Index` View should contain an `h1` tag welcoming the user. (if your IDE adds template code when creating a new view, remove all the generated code everytime you create a new view)
+				- The `Index` View should contain an `h1` tag welcoming the user.
+(Note: you should remove any generated HTML from this new view and any other views you create)
 			- [ ] Create a Generic Error View
-				- Create a new view `Error` in the `WishList/Views/Shared` folder. (you will need to make some of these folders)
+				- Create a new view `Error` in the `WishList/Views/Shared` folder.
 					- This view should contain a `p` tag saying "An error has occurred.
 Please try again."
 		- [ ] Create the `HomeController`
 			- [ ] Create a new Controller `HomeController` inside the `Controllers` folder (you might need to create this folder)